aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 ### Code generation

-Since you added an API the `amplify push` process will automatically prompt for codegen (select `yes` when prompted for automatic query and code generation).
-Choose **Angular** which will create an `API.service.ts` file in the app directory.
+Because you added an API, the `amplify push` process will automatically prompt for codegen.
+Select `yes` when prompted for automatic query and code generation.
+Choose **Angular**, which will create an `API.service.ts` file in the app directory.

 Next, run the following command to check Amplify's status: